 Start by Identifying the Problems

 But before we get to solutions, you need to start with the problems that need to be addressed.
 You should start at the top and work your down the organization.
 First ask leadership to identify the major problems that need addressing and then drill down at the department level with the people in the trenches doing the work.
+The people closest to the work almost always identify problems that never surface in management reports — and those are often the highest-impact fixes.

 There are good tools for automating this process including Poll Everywhere, which allows problems to be entered via a cell phone or laptop and upvoted by others.
 Quickly you will get a list of the biggest problems that need to be solved.
 Once problems are identified, it’s then time to consider the solutions.
 This is the foundation for a successful ERP optimization project.